Are you frustrated with trying to lose weight with your sluggish Thyroid?

 Energy Levels: 4-5 out of 10 on good days.
 (10 being “optimal” energy levels)

-Sleep: Suffers from insomnia, unable to "slow down her mind" at night and requires the TV on at all times to fall asleep.
+Sleep: Suffers from insomnia, is unable to “slow down her mind” at night, and requires the TV on at all times to fall asleep.

 Exercise: She gets on a bike daily for 30-40 minutes

-- My Thoughts: Low fat diets with lots of low intensity exercise do NOT help with weight loss.
-For more information you can see my recommendations on diet and exercise for those with hypothyroidism here.
+- My Thoughts: Low-fat diets with lots of low-intensity exercises do NOT help with weight loss.
+For more information, you can see my recommendations on diet and exercise for those with hypothyroidism here.